pete-wn/exiletools-indexer/README.md

 * The archival of this thread data can be disabled by removing the relevant portion of the code.
 The regular pipeline process does not reference or require these files.

+* You can also specify only a single forum to check.
+This is useful for populating historic thread information when starting from scratch - you don't want to just get 500 pages from every forum, because some of them (like the Hardcore forum) have low activity and going back 500 pages will get you year old threads.

 ##2. format-and-load-db-to-es.pl

 This is the secondary pipeline process which takes all modified items from the database, re-formats them to a more powerful indexable JSON format, then bulk loads them into ElasticSearch.